-We are both obsessed with food and love trying new recipes in the kitchen together, and eating out at new places.
+We are obsessed with food, love trying new recipes in the kitchen together, and eating out at new places.

-I was a regular at this club so thought I’d try my luck getting in without I.D… and I’m so grateful that I did!
+I was a regular at this club, so I thought I’d try my luck getting in without I.D… and I’m so grateful that I did!